 - How will you ensure your loved ones are taken care of after your death?

 Many people assume they don’t need an estate plan if they don’t have many assets, but having a will and other end-of-life documents in place can help your loved ones avoid probate court and receive the assets you wish to leave for them.
-Don’t just assume everything will end up exactly how you would want it.

 We’ve talked about some major financial goals already, such as planning for retirement or college.
 But any other financial goals you have should also have a place in your comprehensive financial plan.
 For example, if you’re saving for your dream home, be sure to include it in your plan.
 Be as specific as possible.
 You can lay out how much you need to save, how you’ll save it, the costs of homeownership once you buy the home, and more.
-It will be important to lay out a prioritized list of all of your goals.
+It will be helpful to have a prioritized list of all of your goals.

 How to Create a Comprehensive Financial Plan